Top Sales AI Tools for Business Development in 2026: Unlock Your Team’s Potential

 • Automatic list building based on patterns

-A fintech company using AI-driven prospecting identified a spike in inbound leads from a specific vertical.
-Katie Alta’s AI agent built a lookalike outbound list based off of the CRM data and launched a targeted campaign within hours not weeks.
+Example: A fintech company using AI-driven prospecting identified a spike in inbound leads from a specific vertical.
+Katie, Alta's AI agent, built a lookalike outbound list based on CRM data and launched a targeted campaign within hours — not weeks.

 2. AI-Powered Sales Automation & Outreach

-Execute multi-channel outreach across email, LinkedIn and calling - with adaptive messaging and timing.
+What Alta does: Execute multi-channel outreach across email, LinkedIn, and calling — with adaptive messaging and timing.

 Key capabilities: